-On January 25, 2020, subsequent to the reporting period, the Company announced that it had completed an underwritten public offering (the "Offering") with gross proceeds of \$8.625 million before deducting underwriting discounts and other estimated offering expenses.
+On January 25, 2020, the Company announced that it had completed an underwritten public offering (the "Offering") with gross proceeds of \$8.625 million before deducting underwriting discounts and other estimated offering expenses.
 The Offering included 2,500,000 shares of the Company's common stock and 375,000 additional shares from the exercise of the underwriter's option to purchase to cover over-allotments at the public offering price of \$3.00 per share.